vkitchen/cocomel/README.md

 ## Compiling

-You'll need to install Zig `0.11.0-dev.2866+afbcad993` and then run `zig build`.
-As of the time of writing this is the latest stable release and this project will be updated following new stable releases.
+You'll need to install Zig `0.12.0-dev.2312+2e7d28dd0` and then run `zig build`.
 Other versions of Zig including nightlies may or may not work but remain untested.
 Zig is still pre-1.0 so expect breakages when attempting to build with other releases

 ## Usage